D. B. Cooper: Suspect profiling

-Flight attendants Schaffner and Mucklow, who spent the most time interacting with Cooper, were interviewed on the same night in separate cities and gave nearly identical descriptions: a man in his mid-40s, approximately 5 ft 10 in to 6 ft 0 in tall and 170 to 180 lb, with olive-toned skin, brown eyes, short combed-back black hair, and no discernible accent.
+Flight attendants Schaffner and Mucklow, who spent the most time interacting with Cooper, were interviewed on the same night in separate cities and gave nearly identical descriptions: a man in his mid-forties, approximately 5 ft 10 in to 6 ft 0 in tall and 170 to 180 lb, with olive-toned skin, brown eyes, short combed-back black hair and no discernible accent.
 University of Oregon student Bill Mitchell, who sat across from Cooper during the three-hour flight, gave the FBI several interviews and provided detailed descriptions of Cooper for what subsequently became Composite Sketch B.

 Mitchell's descriptions of Cooper were similar to those provided by the flight attendants, except Mitchell described Cooper as 5 ft 9 in to 5 ft 10 in.
 Since Mitchell was 6 ft 2 in tall, he described himself as "way bigger" than Cooper and referred to Cooper as "slight".
-Robert Gregory, one of the only other passengers besides Mitchell who provided the FBI with a full description of Cooper, also described Cooper as 5 ft 9 in tall.
-Gregory stated he believed Cooper to be of Mexican-American or Native American descent.
+Robert Gregory, one of the only other passengers besides Mitchell who provided the FBI with a full description of Cooper, also described him as 5 ft 9 in tall.
+Gregory stated he believed Cooper to be of Mexican American or Native American descent.
 In May 1973, the FBI internally released an eight-page suspect profile of Cooper.
 The profile suggested Cooper was a military-trained parachutist and not a sports skydiver: in addition to his familiarity with the military parachutes with which he was provided, Cooper's age would have made him an outlier in the sport-skydiving community and would have increased the likelihood of being recognized by a club member.
-Multiple eyewitnesses noted Cooper's athletic build, so the FBI profile suggested Cooper probably exercised regularly despite his age.
+Multiple eyewitnesses cited Cooper's athletic build, so the FBI profile suggested Cooper probably exercised regularly despite his age.